Whispers in a Hurricane: A Single Mother's Strength, Felt Through Her Son's Eyes.

 So brace yourself...here we go.

-Only, when he stumbled into the room, I froze.
-He was drunk, and the fight erupted as soon as my mother caught her breath.
+I was wrong.
+When he stumbled into the room, I froze.
+He was drunk.
+Another fight erupted as soon as he saw us lying there, waiting for him.
 I don't remember what the argument was about.
-I don't remember hearing anything at all that night.
+I don't really remember hearing anything at all that night.
+When I close my eyes I see angry yelling.
+I see hatred, but no sound.
 All that comes to me now is silence; silence and fear.

 As he neared the bed, my mother pulled me closer.
 I looked up at the strange man's eyes.
-Those weren't the eyes of the man I had idolized. the man I thought had all the answers.
-No, he was different.
+Those weren't the eyes of the man I had idolized.
+The man I thought had all the answers.
+No, this man was different.
 The drink made him different.
 As he hovered over my mother, everything slowed down.
-He raised his fist and took a swing at my mother, but missed.
-His clenched fist hit me in the side of the face.
+He raised his fist and took a swing at my mother.
+Only, his punch didn't hit its intended target.
+He hit me in the side of the face instead.

-I don't remember any pain.
+I don't remember pain.
 I don't remember how hard he hit me.
-I remember crying and I remember him apologizing to me as my mother pulled me and my sister out of bed and to the car where I watched him yelling as we pulled out of the trailer park.
-That was the last time we lived as a family, and the night my mom became a single mother of two children.
+I remember crying and I remember him apologizing to me.
+He apologized through blood shot eyes as my mother pulled me and my sister out of bed.
+She rushed us to the car where I watched him yelling through the back window as my mother drove away, leaving the trailer park.
+Leaving our home.
+Leaving my father.
+That was the last time we lived together as a family, and the night my mom became the single mother of two children.

-It wasn't until I was 26 years old and my first son was born, that I understood it wasn't my fault.
+It wasn't until I was 26 years old and my first son was born, that I understood that it wasn't my fault.
 None of it was.
 The first time I held him, I couldn't fathom how a father could abandon his son, if just for one day.
 Much less 7 years.
 I felt such joy for the birth of my son, and unexpectedly, so much relief.
-I carried the burden without understanding what it was.
-I or where it came from.
-Suddenly, I was happy.
+I carried the burden without understanding what it was or where it came from.